pri-k/docs-mysql/bootstrapping.html.md

 Bootstrapping requires you to run commands from the [Ops Manager Director](http://docs.pivotal.io/pivotalcf/customizing/index.html).
 Follow the instructions to use the [BOSH CLI](https://docs.pivotal.io/pivotalcf/customizing/trouble-advanced.html#cli) for command-line access.

-<p class="note"><strong>Note:</strong> The examples in these instructions reflect a three-node MySQL for Pivotal Cloud Foundry&reg; (PCF) deployment.
+<p class="note"><strong>Note:</strong> The examples in these instructions reflect a three-node MySQL for Pivotal Cloud Foundry (PCF) deployment.
 The process to bootstrap a two-node plus an arbitrator is identical, but the output will not match the examples.</p>

 ### <a id="assisted-bootstrap"></a>Assisted Bootstrap ###